AllanDoensen/LCC/README.md

 Current Progress
 ----------------

+<<< 14-Mar-2017
+	Changed default port from 8333 to 8331.
+Bitcoin & BitcoinLLC can now be run at the same time on a single device (only tested with Unbuntu Linux).

 <<< 13-Mar-2017
 	Updated the name of the application and default directories.
 Name is now 'Bitcoin LCC' or 'bitcoinlcc' etc.